Best Medicare Supplement Plans of 2026: Top Picks Compared

 Medicare Savings Tip

-Run the math before choosing Plan N. If the premium difference between Plan G and Plan N is $40/month ($480/year), you'd need more than 24 office visits per year before Plan G becomes the better value.
+Run the math before choosing Plan N. If the premium difference between Plan G and Plan N is roughly $43/month ($516/year), you'd need more than 25 office visits per year before Plan G becomes the better value.
 For most healthy seniors, Plan N can generate meaningful savings.
+Read our full Medigap cost breakdown for 2026 to see how premiums shift with age.

 Top-Rated Medicare Supplement Companies of 2026